daberrios9/threat-hunt-EMBERFORGE/README.md

 Now we want to identify the program or service responsible for dropping the malicious file into the disk.
 It didn't just spawn out of thin air.
 This validates the delivery mechanism of the dropper and supports behavioral indicators of compromise, particularly in directories often used by malware.

-### 🏁 Flag 2 – How was it dropped?
+### 🏁 Flag 2 – The Flagged Source
-- **Answer:** `csc.exe`
+- **Answer:** `103.69.224.136 `
-- **Discovery:** BitSentinelCore.exe was created via the C# compiler (`csc.exe`), a signed Microsoft binary abused by attackers.
-This was found by looking at the records of the timeline events around the date that this was suspected to happen.
-We can observe that csc.exe was who created BitSentinelCore.exe, and it did so with a very sketchy looking file path which was randomized on purpose to avoid detection and deceive the analyst in a mountain of logs:
+- **Discovery:** I reviewed the incident timeline to identify the source of the suspicious sign-in.
+The event showed that the login originated from 103.69.224.136, which became the main indicator I used to correlate activity across the different log sources during the investigation.
 `"csc.exe" /noconfig /fullpaths @"C:\Users\4nth0ny!\AppData\Local\Temp\c5gy0jzg\c5gy0jzg.cmdline"'`

 ![image](https://github.com/user-attachments/assets/49de3cba-67fe-4d3a-ab15-1e5a5bd1b9f0)